ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * DragonFlyBSD - Code written but no testing has been performed yet.
 Expected to work without any issues.

-* Windows (NT line only) - Only minimal testing has been performed.
-Expected to work.
-The Windows port uses /dev/pd0, /dev/pd1, etc... for physical drives 0, 1, etc... .

 * Mac OS X - Code written but no testing has been performed yet.